laoshanxi/app-mesh/doc/USER_ROLE_DESC.md

 > * App ownership permission can define group permission and other group permission

 ### What is **not** supported:
-> * One user can only define one user group
+> * One user can only belong to one user group

 ### User and Role configure json sample